ReubenBond/rapid/Rapid.Net/Rapid.Tests/TEST_PLAN.md

 1. **Slow Tests**: Some tests (marked with `Skip`) are inherently slow due to consensus round-trips with batching delays.
 Run these only in integration test suites.

-2. **Determinism**: Tests using `DeterministicSimulationHarness` have better reproducibility but require careful handling of async operations.
+2. **Determinism**: Tests using `SimulationHarness` have better reproducibility but require careful handling of async operations.

 3. **Failure Detection Timing**: Failure detection depends on heartbeat intervals.
 Tests may need to advance time significantly to trigger detection.